 Tax Return Transcript.
-If you did not file taxes, you must submit a Notarized Household Affidavit and IRS Letter of Non-filing Letter.
+If you did not file taxes, you must submit a notarized Household Income Affidavit and IRS Letter of Non-filing.
 The Household Income Affidavit will be available for download through your application portal.
-You can download the Letter of Non-filing
+You can access Tax Return Transcript or Letter of Non-filing

 No. Applicants may only apply for the CC4A program once.
 Additionally, only one application may be submitted per household.
 A household may include a spouse and/or dependents.

 DMV website to obtain a Vehicle History Report (VHR).
 This report will show how long the vehicle has been registered in California.
 If the VHR does not show your current address, please provide a current registration slip on top of your VHR so that program evaluators can see that it’s now registered under your name and within Sacramento County.

 Only one car is allowed per household, based upon how the household is listed on your income documents.

 If someone lives in your home with an independent income source, then they can apply separately.
 They must file a separate tax return and cannot be claimed as a dependent.

 Can I get a replacment truck or minivan?

 You can only get a replacment truck or minivan if you are turning in a truck or minivan.